Karp Family Foundation

 Funder-Specific Insights:

-1. Board Relationship is Key: The most significant grants go to organizations where Stephen or Jill Karp have direct board involvement.
-Boston Youth Sanctuary received $998,830 because Stephen Karp chairs the board and his daughter founded it.
+1. Board Relationship is Key: The most significant grants go to organisations where Stephen or Jill Karp have direct board involvement.
+Boston Youth Sanctuary received substantial support because Stephen Karp chairs the board and his daughter founded it.
 Boston Children's Hospital is a frequent grantee because Karp served as board chair.

-2. Scale and Institutional Stability: Inside Philanthropy notes that the foundation's health grantmaking prioritizes "large, established institutions that can scale funding."
-Smaller or emerging organizations are less likely to receive support.
+2. Scale and Institutional Stability: Inside Philanthropy notes that the foundation's health grantmaking prioritises "large, established institutions that can scale funding."
+Smaller or emerging organisations are less likely to receive support.

-3. Private Over Public: For education grants, the foundation "favors local colleges and private schools rather than public schools."
+3. Private Over Public: For education grants, the foundation "favours local colleges and private schools rather than public schools."

-4. Geographic Focus: Nearly all grants stay within Massachusetts, concentrated in Boston, Nantucket, Newton, Cambridge, and Natick.
+4. Geographic Focus: Nearly all grants stay within Massachusetts, concentrated in Boston, Nantucket, Newton, Cambridge, and Natick, based on recent 990-PF records.

 5. Personal Connection Required: The foundation's proactive approach means they choose grantees rather than responding to applications.
 Without an existing relationship with the Karps, securing funding is extremely difficult.